sy2002/QNICE-FPGA/vhdl/vga/README.md

 blocks.
 This is implemented using byte-enables, which is a built-in feature of the Xilinx BRAMs.

 The scanline memory uses 16 BRAMs.
-This seems way too much sine the amount of information is only 640\*16 bits, which easily fits inside a single BRAM.
+This seems way too much since the amount of information is only 640\*16 bits, which easily fits inside a single BRAM.
 However, a single BRAM only supports 4 byte-enable signals, but we need 32, one for each pixel.
 More importantly though, since we are reading a block of 32